heremaps/devrel-samples/README.md

 # Developer Relation Samples

-This repository has source code and resources related to the sample application that is embeeded in HERE Developer blog or any other publication.
+This repository has source code and resources related to the sample applications that are embeeded in HERE Developer blog or any other publication.

 ## Available Samples